UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

-        OR "rural" OR "urban" OR "city" OR "cities" OR "town$" OR "village$" OR "countr*" OR "nation$" OR "develop* state$" OR "patient$" OR "hospital*" OR "health care" OR "healthcare" OR "premature death$" OR "premature mortality" OR "covid" )
+        OR "rural" OR "urban" OR "city" OR "cities" OR "town$" OR "village$" OR "countr*" OR "nation$" OR "develop* state$" OR "patient$" OR "hospital*" OR "health care" OR "healthcare" OR "premature death$" OR "premature mortality" OR "covid" OR "human migration" OR "migration background$" OR "migration intention$" OR "worker migration" OR "migrant worker$" OR "labor migration"
+  	OR "refugee$" OR "displaced person$" OR "displaced people" OR "stateless person$" OR "stateless people" OR "returnee$"
+  	OR "asylum seeker$" OR "people seeking asylum"
+        )
       )
 )